vishans/wlang2/README.md

 ## 📜 Example of W Language Syntax

 Here's a sneak peek at how you can define a workout using W Language:
-**(Note: Some of the features have not yet been implemented and some aspects of the syntax might change in the future)**

 ```plaintext